bjnord/coding_practice/rust/README.md

 ## I/O

-This [StackExchange answer](https://stackoverflow.com/a/39434382/291754) shows a concise way to stream the lines in a file:
+This [StackExchange answer](https://stackoverflow.com/a/39434382/291754) shows one way to stream the lines in a file:

 ```
 use std::fs::File;